Contact Us

 Instead of thinking of discovery as something you do only at the start of a project, you need to continuously gather feedback from users and stakeholders throughout the entire process.

-Even after you’ve launched a product, you still need to have regular check-ins with users to ensure the product is meeting their needs.
+Even after you’ve launched, you still need to have regular check-ins with users to ensure the solution is meeting their needs.

 This helps you avoid falling out of touch with what your audience actually wants.